eastcw/foundryvtt-dnd5eCharacterActions/README.md

 ![Foundry Recommended Version](https://img.shields.io/badge/dynamic/json?url=https%3A%2F%2Fraw.githubusercontent.com%2Feastcw%2Ffoundryvtt-dnd5eCharacterActions%2Fmain%2Fsrc%2Fmodule.json&query=%24.compatibility.verified&label=Recommended%20Core%20Version&color=green)
 ![Manifest+ Version](https://img.shields.io/badge/dynamic/json?url=https%3A%2F%2Fraw.githubusercontent.com%2Feastcw%2Ffoundryvtt-dnd5eCharacterActions%2Fmain%2Fsrc%2Fmodule.json&query=%24.manifestPlusVersion&label=Manifest%2B%20Version&color=blue)

-aThis module provides a placable reusable "component" which details all of the actions a given Character Actor can take, intending to replicate the list in the Actions Tab of the D&DBeyond character sheet.
+This module provides a placable reusable "component" which details all of the actions a given Character Actor can take, intending to replicate the list in the Actions Tab of the D&DBeyond character sheet.
 The module has two ways in which it can be used: it will either inject the actions tab itself, or another module can leverage the API it provides and use that to inject the proper HTML wherever it desires.

 ## List Features